 - July — French National Holiday & Marigot Celebration Day

 - August — Hennesey Artistry Event

 - October — Bodybuilding Championship in Maho

 - December — New Year's Celebration on Boardwalk

-St. Maarten Beaches
+St. Maarten's Beaches Breathtaking Treasures

 The top tourist draw in St. Maarten is the beautiful, white sand beaches.
 Spend the day relaxing with a book or diving into the stunning blue waters — you cannot go wrong here.
 Clothing optional beaches are also popular, but less so on the Dutch side of the island.
 Maho Bay Beach is particularly famous, as it sits at the end of the airport’s runway and airplanes pass extremely low over the beach.
 It can be a thrilling experience for those who are interested.